Mating of trees for random planar maps and Liouville quantum gravity: a survey: SLE and LQG

 \subsection{The Gaussian free field}

 In this subsection we review the definition of the Gaussian free field.
 The reader who is already familiar with the GFF can safely skip this subsection.
 Most of the material in the subsection is taken from~\cite{shef-gff} and the introductory sections of~\cite{shef-zipper,ig4,wedges}, to which we refer for more details.
+The reader may also want to consult~\cite{berestycki-lqg-notes,pw-gff-notes} for a more detailed exposition of the GFF.